nikcheerla/euphonia/README.md

 - the latest versions of Keras (```pip install git+https://github.com/fchollet/keras```), and Theano.
 - MIDI file parsing code (```pip install git+https://github.com/vishnubob/python-midi```)

+Setup:

+Run music/music_crawler.py to download a lot of MIDI files from www.piano-midi.de to the music/ directory.
+Then you can train and run various models on music data.

 Usage:

 representations.py houses the MIDI music representation code.
 This code allows you to represent MIDI files in a variety of different "formats", which are 2D matrices.
 These matrices can be modified and saved back to MIDI files.
 For example, StateMatrix converts MIDI files to a 2D Numpy array format somewhat like this Youtube video (https://www.youtube.com/watch?v=xh3FMTff5nY).
 Examples of these representations are stored in the results/ folder.
 This data can then be used to train ML models.

 generators.py houses general code for generating batches of "data" that is fed to a Keras model.